phamand2/phamand2/README.md

-- 🔭 I’m currently working on my Capstone Project!
+- 🔭 I’m currently working on a Covid-19 Tracker using React!
 - 🌱 I’m currently learning React.
-- 🥅 2020 Goals: Master the back-end with database using Sequelize and Postgres.
+- 🥅 2021 Goals: Master the back-end with database using Sequelize and Postgres.
 - ⚡ Fun fact: I love to play Disc Golf.

 ---